ComaszTyrulik/BasicCppSetup/README.md

 	 + `file_path` - defines path to the `conanfile.py` file
 	 + `build_dir` - path to the directory where all local, conan releated files will be placed
  - `targets` - this is the most important element of the file.
 It contains a list of all CMake targets whose files can be modified by the scripts.
 For each target you have to define the following:
-	 + `tests` - tell scripts if the target contains tests.
+	 + `tests` - tells the script if the target contains tests.
 This flag is used when creating new classes.
 If true, new file will be created from the [`test_template`](https://github.com/ComaszTyrulik/BasicCppSetupScripts/tree/main/config/test_template.h) and if false, new file will be created from the [`class_template`](https://github.com/ComaszTyrulik/BasicCppSetupScripts/tree/main/config/class_template.h)
 	 + `namespace` - new classes and interfaces will be created within this namespace, unless you explicitly state otherwise when creating new files from a terminal.
 (See [commands](#usage))
 	 + `headers`
 		 * `base_dir` - base directory of all `*.h` files of this target